renatodinizc/midnight_library/README.md

      chmod +x init_db.sh
      ./init_db.sh
      ```
-   This script checks for necessary dependencies (`psql` and `sqlx`), sets up environment variables for database credentials, launches a PostgreSQL Docker container if needed, and runs database migrations to prepare the `bookstore_api` database.
+   This script checks for necessary dependencies (`psql` and `sqlx`), sets up environment variables for database credentials, launches a PostgreSQL Docker container if needed, and runs database migrations to prepare the `midnight_library` database.

 3. **Project Setup:**
    - Clone the repository and navigate into the project directory.